In 2010, Los Angeles-based artist James Welling (b. 1951) initiated a series of color photographs inspired by the painter Andrew Wyeth (1917-2009).

-Shot on location in Pennsylvania and Maine—in the same areas where Wyeth painted throughout his life—this major series includes new work created specifically for the exhibition.
+Shot on location in Pennsylvania and Maine—in the same areas where Wyeth painted throughout his life—this major series included new work created specifically for the exhibition.

-In addition to debuting 50 works from the completed Wyeth series, the exhibition will explore the mechanisms of influence of one artist upon another—even across media—ranging from subconscious borrowings to more direct appropriations.
-Using color photography, Welling evokes Wyeth’s aesthetic, particularly the importance of place as the photographer treads in the painter’s footsteps at the Kuerner Farm and other iconic sites in Chadds Ford.
-Paying homage to Wyeth’s practice of altering reality in his seemingly realistic paintings, Welling digitally manipulates his photographs in subtle ways.
-This exhibition, organized by the Brandywine River Museum of Art and guest curator Philipp Kaiser, will provide a fascinating look at the work of a leading contemporary artist and allow for fresh and insightful connections to Andrew Wyeth.
-The exhibition's accompanying catalogue includes an interview with Welling by Kaiser, and essays by Michael Fried, Suzanne Hudson and Sharon Lockhart.
+In addition to debuting 50 works from the completed Wyeth series, the exhibition explored the mechanisms of influence of one artist upon another—even across media—ranging from subconscious borrowings to more direct appropriations.
+Using color photography, Welling evoked Wyeth’s aesthetic, particularly the importance of place as the photographer trod in the painter’s footsteps at the Kuerner Farm and other iconic sites in Chadds Ford.
+Paying homage to Wyeth’s practice of altering reality in his seemingly realistic paintings, Welling digitally manipulated his photographs in subtle ways.
+This exhibition, organized by the Brandywine River Museum of Art and guest curator Philipp Kaiser, provided a fascinating look at the work of a leading contemporary artist and allowed for fresh and insightful connections to Andrew Wyeth.
+The exhibition's accompanying catalogue included an interview with Welling by Kaiser, and essays by Michael Fried, Suzanne Hudson and Sharon Lockhart.

 The exhibition is supported by The Andy Warhol Foundation for the Visual Arts, The Robert Mapplethorpe Foundation, and the National Endowment for the Arts.
 The planning of this exhibition has been supported by The Pew Center for Arts & Heritage.